pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1357 Continues with SQL in Spark

+Today I have been continuing doing more exercises about how to use SQL with Spark, also I remember a gold rule when I did my exercises _a dataframe in Spark is immutable_.

 #### Day 1356 SQL queries in Spark

 Today I learned how to create SQL queries in Spark, how to create views to use for the target of the queries.